Treatment for bronchitis

 Listed below are effective home remedies for bronchitis

 - Keeping the air in the home or workplace moist helps to loosen mucus in the airways and reduce coughing.
 This is the #1 home remedy for bronchitis.

 - Staying adequately hydrated when battling bronchitis helps to thin out mucus, making it easier to expel.

-- Being hit by sudden cold air can increase a cough.
-Covering up the mouth and nose before going outside in cold weather can help to reduce coughing and shortness of breath.
+- A sudden blast of cold air can make you cough more.
+Covering the mouth and nose before going outside in cold weather can help reduce coughing and shortness of breath.
 Cold-air face masks are available, or the mouth can be covered with a scarf or other item of clothing.
 Another essential home remedy for bronchitis is preventing cold air from flowing through the bronchi.